Type 1 Forehead Reduction for Facial Feminization Surgery (FFS)

 - Am I a candidate for a type 1 forehead reduction?

 Type 1 forehead reduction describes a specific technique to reduce brow bossing (brow protrusion).
-This type of procedure is commonly performed for transgender women, however it is also done for cisgender women and cisgender men who are dissatisfied with the appearance of their forehead.
+This type of Brow Bone Reduction is commonly performed for transgender women, however it is also done for cisgender women and cisgender men who are dissatisfied with the appearance of their forehead.
 It is performed as part of Forehead Feminization, which is a smaller portion of Facial Feminization Surgery.

 History of forehead reductions for FFS